DSSGxUK/s22_buckinghamshire/README.md

 │   └── └── └── ks4_original_sep20.csv
 ├── logs
 │   └── .gitignore
-├── metrics                     # contains metrics and results related values │   ├──lgbm1_single.csv         # We've kept this one preloaded │   ├──lgbm2_single.csv         # Gets created when you run the hyperparam search ├── models
+├── metrics                             # contains metrics and results related values │   ├──lgbm1_single.csv                 # We've kept this one preloaded │   ├──lgbm2_single.csv                 # Gets created when you run the hyperparam search
+|   ├──lgbm1_basic_single.csv           # Metrics for model trained only with attendance and census data
+├── models
-│   ├── final                           # final model for prediction
+│   ├── final                           # final models for prediction
-│   │   ├── model_single.pkl            # Gets created when you retrain the model
+│   │   ├── model_single.pkl            # Gets created when you retrain the model (model trained with all features) │   │   ├── model_single_basic.pkl      # Gets created when you retrain the model (model trained with only attendance and census features)
 │   └── interim
 ├── notebooks
 │   ├── convert_synthetic.ipynb
 │   └── view_csv.ipynb
 ├── plots                               # stores different plots and charts │   ├──attendance_percent_box_plot.png
 │   ├──common_neet_traces.png
 │   ├──consequent_antecedent.png